neondatabase/tokio-epoll-uring/tokio-epoll-uring/src/doc/design.md

 Further, in the one-io_uring-per-executor-thread extension to the design:
   1. There is no way to pin the *poller task* to the OS thread as the io_uring it corresponds to.
      This means the *poller task*s float freely among the executor OS threads.
-     In a scenario where a read hits the page cache, the *poller task* will thus run on a different OS thread than where the read op was issued.
+     In a scenario where a read hits the page cache, the *poller task* will run on a different OS thread than where the read op was issued.
 So, tokio will have to do an (intra-runtime) cross-OS-thread `wake()`.
      Which is more expensive than if the *poller task* were on the same OS thread as the task that issued the read op.
      Sadly, there is [little hope](https://discord.com/channels/500028886025895936/500336333500448798/1131667951657955481)